 - And More

 A short-term loan is easier to secure compared to a long-term loan.
 Once you receive the capital, you have a designated time frame of 18 months or less to repay the money.
 You can expect to make payments monthly, weekly, or sometimes even daily.
 Most credit scores are considered, and the repayment terms are shorter to lessen the associated risk.
-Additionally, hotel financing rates are higher for short-term loans compared to medium or long-term loans.
+Also, hotel financing rates are higher for short-term loans than medium- or long-term loans.

-Hotel bridge loans are types of short-term business loans that hotel owners often take advantage of.
+Hotel bridge loans are short-term business loans that owners often take advantage of.
 A bridge loan can be taken out for a period of two weeks up to one year.

 Medium-term loans are very similar to short-term loans.
 The only difference is that these loans are available to people with mid-range credit scores.